cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 1. Fetching the stored player info records in a paginated way, consuming mostly database resources.
 2. Sorting each intermediate leaderboard, consuming mostly computation resources.

-It looks beneficial to use Go routines in this case too, and a _player info_ channel to pass along arrays of player info records.
+It looks beneficial to use Go routines in this case too, and to use a _player info_ channel to pass along arrays of player info records.

 In practice, repeatedly building the intermediate leaderboard means adding _k_ new `Winner`s to the sorted array, sorting it, clipping it to `Params.Length`, and repeating.
 What constitutes a good _k_ value should be dictated by testing and performance measurements.
 However, you can start with your best guess in a new file created for this purpose.

 ### Types and interfaces

-Where to put this new file?
-The leaderboard module's consensus version starts at `2`. the application will go from _no leaderboard_ to _leaderboard at version 2_.
+Where do you put this new file?
+The leaderboard module's consensus version starts at `2`.
+The application will go from _no leaderboard_ to _leaderboard at version 2_.
 So it makes sense to create a new folder to encapsulate this knowledge:

 ```sh
 $ mkdir -p x/leaderboard/migrations/cv2/types
 ```

-So put your target _k_ length in:
+Put your target _k_ length in:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-migration/x/leaderboard/migrations/cv2/types/keys.go#L6]
 const (